Published by FutureTecEra

 Third layer: “Turn the expanded idea into a short LinkedIn post.”

-Layered prompting improves clarity because it gives you more control over each part of the process.
-It also makes it easier to identify where the output needs editing.
+Layered prompting strengthens clarity because it gives you more control over each part of the process.
+It also makes it simpler to identify where the output requires editing.

 Tone and Style Prompts

 Tone and style prompts tell the AI how the answer should sound.
-This is useful for brand writing, educational content, social posts, newsletters, and website copy.
-However, it is more useful to describe the style clearly instead of asking the AI to copy a specific living person’s voice.
+This approach is relevant for brand writing, educational content, social posts, newsletters, and website copy.
+However, describing the preferred style clearly is more appropriate than asking the AI to copy a specific living person’s voice.

 Example:

-“Rewrite the following paragraph in a clear, confident, beginner-friendly tone.
+“Rewrite the following paragraph in a clear, professional, beginner-friendly tone.
 Keep the meaning, reduce exaggerated language, and use short paragraphs.”

 When to use: Use tone prompts when your draft needs to sound more professional, friendly, educational, concise, or accessible.

 Practical tip: Provide a short sample of your preferred tone if you have one.
-This helps the AI follow your style more consistently.
+This allows the AI to follow your style more consistently.

 Self-Review Prompts

 Self-review prompts ask the AI to review its own draft against clear criteria.
-This can help identify weak points before you do the final human edit, but the result still needs careful review.
+This can identify unclear areas before the final human edit, but the response still requires careful review.

 Example: